brunodrugowick/notification-position-gnome-extension/README.md

 - [X] Top-right corner of the screen
 - [ ] Preferences screen/menu
-- [ ] Top-right corner of the screen
+- [ ] Top-left corner of the screen
-- [ ] Top-right corner of the screen
+- [ ] Bottom-right corner of the screen
-- [ ] Top-right corner of the screen
+- [ ] Bottom-left corner of the screen

 # Thanks to